 York College is the only college where CLIP is housed in an academic unit, the Department of Foreign Languages/ESL/Humanities.
 This ensures that the students make the smoothest and most successful transition to the regular campus programs.
-Since its establishment, CLIP-York has contributed to the academic success of thousands of students who came in with substantial linguistic -and often academic- needs.
+Since its establishment, CLIP-York has contributed to the academic success of thousands of students who came in with substantial linguistic -and often academic-needs.

-CLIP Office: SC 114 York College Telephone # 1-718-262-3766 Staff: Director: Hamid Kherief Assistant: Claudia Hortua Faculty:
+CLIP Office: SC 114 Telephone: 718-262-3766 Email: clip@york.cuny.edu Director: Hamid Kherief Assistant Director: Claudia Hortua